mxenabled/processor-tokens-client-quickstart/README.md

 # Processor Tokens Demo App

-This demo application is built in [ruby on rails][RoR].
+This demo application is built in [ruby on rails][RoR] and uses the integration environment.
 It will demonstrate how to generate an _authorization code_ which enables sharing account data with one of our Processing Partners.